NAP Expo 2018 delivers vibrant exchange on climate change adaptation planning

 Several countries shared their experiences in accessing the readiness programme, including Bangladesh, Colombia, the Democratic Republic of Congo, Liberia, and Viet Nam.
 Country representatives appreciated the country-driven approach promoted by the GCF, but some cautioned that access to funding should be facilitated for all countries, regardless of their national capacity.

-With support from UNDP, Bangladesh, Democratic Republic of Congo, Liberia, Niger and Uruguay have accessed new funding for NAPs from the GCF.
+With support from UNDP, Bangladesh, Democratic Republic of the Congo, Liberia, Niger and Uruguay have accessed new funding for NAPs from the GCF.
 UNDP is supporting 41 countries to access dedicated GCF finance.
 This support will focus on priority areas, including engaging the private sector, ensuring local and sectoral integration, and tailoring climate information for improved decision making.

 A session on Gender in NAPs, organised by the NAP-Global Network, NAP-Ag and NAP-GSP underscored yet again the importance of integrating gender considerations into adaptation planning.
 Nepal and Uruguay shared their experiences.